Chart

 scalar

-Input signal as an internal variable of the block *Chart*corresponding to the input port of the block.
-Appears after creating the input internal variable in the add signals menu in the finite automaton model settings window :
+Input signal as an internal variable of the block Chart, corresponding to the input port of the block.
+Appears after creating the input internal variable of the menu of adding signals in the settings window of the finite automaton model :

 The input port cannot be assigned an initial value.